Trustee Laura Dixon has announced she is seeking a second term on the Delta school board.

 Advocacy to the provincial government is important, but local action is critical."

 Dixon said the local board has been innovative and she cites examples such as specialized academies and international student programs.

 "We offer unique opportunities to our students while providing additional revenue through increases in enrollment and international student fees.
-The Delta school district has been a leader on many fronts, including reducing our carbon footprint and our operating costs through energy-saving geothermal projects.
-Innovation continues while we maintain the fifth lowest administration costs out of 60 school districts in the province."
+The Delta school district has been a leader on many fronts, including reducing our carbon footprint and our operating costs through energy-saving geothermal projects."